MislavJaksic/Real-Estate-Valuator/Docs/README.md

 The naming convention is called CamelCase.

-Classes, methods and function have the first letter of each word capitalized.
-Example: GetAttribute() Local variables and parameters have the first letter of each word capitalized except for the first word.
+Classes, methods and functions have the first letter of each word capitalized.
+Example: GetAttribute()

+Local variables and parameters have the first letter of each word capitalized except for the first word.
 Example: firstName